kalabox/kalabox/README.md

 ## App Manager Concept

+Goals:
+- The user's project directory can be anywhere on their system
+- App manager will not dictate the directory structure of a codebase. i.e. the public directory can be anywhere in the codebase.
+-- ** Actual images used may dictate this, but custom images may be used
+- App manager supports images defined in core, global plugins, or images defined in the codebase
+- A project can be initialized (loaded into Kalabox) via the command line. i.e. `kbox init` in the project directory
+- A VM is not required if Docker can run directly on the user's system

 This is currently setup for OSX and Boot2Docker, with the B2D host of: `1.3.3.7`.
+It could be run on a Ubuntu system w/o a VM

 You can modify the docker property of config.json.
 See the `dockerode` project for formats.